0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 ![](/CallAddBecomSub_1.png))
 ![](/CallAddBecomSub_2.png)

-As you can see, we replace the called function by an other.
+As you can see, we replaced the called function by another.

-Next time let's see how create MachineLevelPasses to permit changing things during machine code generation.
+Next time we will see how to create MachineLevelPasses that allow to change "things" during machine code generation.

+Thx Atsika for the rewrite :)